Rebuild the foundation of your relationship, restore your marriage, and rekindle the romance.

 - to move past unresolved hurt and unforgiveness to create a closer bond with your partner?

-My husband and I have been married for almost 27 years.
+My husband and I have been married for over 27 years.
 Meaning, we’ve now been married longer than we’ve been single.

 I was 16 when I met Colby.
 We were high school sweethearts.
 He was 15.
 I was about to start my Senior year, he was going to be a sophomore.